-As Illinois celebrates its bicentennial and looks back on 200 years as a state, one can’t help but think: that’s a lot of Illinois winters.
+Illinois has been around for over 200 years as a state, and one can’t help but think: that’s a lot of Illinois winters.
 It’s true: the winter months bring cold and snow to the Land of Lincoln.
 But as generations of Illinoisans have discovered, an Illinois winter is an opportunity for unique adventures, whether it’s cross-country skiing down a freshly blanketed trail or seeing bald eagles wintering on a riverside cliff.

-Here are five ways to enjoy a cozy winter getaway in Illinois — all of which provide just the right mix of winter adventure and good, old-fashioned, warm relaxation.
+Here are four ways to enjoy a cozy winter getaway in Illinois — all of which provide just the right mix of winter adventure and good, old-fashioned, warm relaxation.

 The 1,800-acre zoological park known as Wildlife Prairie Park is home to over 50 species of animals who live there year round.
 In the winter months, the spectacular trails and hills allow for activities such as cross-country skiing, fat biking and sledding, but you may just want to head out for a glimpse of the bison and elk that inhabit the restored prairie.
 During your stay, book a cozy room in the Wildlife Prairie Park Lodging, which includes a set of brand-new cottages built to overlook the bison enclosure itself.